WOLFnik5/weather-subscription-api/README.md

 docker compose up --build
 ```

-This launches the application, a PostgreSQL database, and MailHog.
-Open
+This launches the application and a PostgreSQL database.
-`http://localhost:8025` to view the MailHog inbox.

 ## Development